Content Creators

 • The custom optional thumbnail image is not a png file.

-Seeing the wearables in world #
+Seeing the wearables in Decentraland #

 Linked Wearables can be seen in world to review how the model will work once published and approved.